 Disputes are assigned at first instance to either the district courts or the regional courts.
 In civil cases the court with jurisdiction is determined essentially by the nature of the dispute (Eigenzuständigkeit); for all other matters it is determined by the value of the claim in dispute (Wertzuständigkeit).
 The nature of the case always takes precedence over the value criterion.

 In criminal cases, jurisdiction is decided on the basis of the severity of the penalty attached to the offence.

 District courts (first level)

-District courts are courts of first instance responsible for:
+District courts are the courts of first instance.
+Responsible for:

 Regional courts (second level)

 Regional courts, also known in civil cases as ‘courts of justice of first instance’ (Gerichtshöfe erster Instanz), have jurisdiction: